-The Modulus-86 is by far the best semiconductor-based amplifier I have ever designed, both in terms of measured performance and in terms of sound quality.
-The performance level in the Modulus-86 is obtained by meticulous attention to detail during the circuit design process, and, just as important, careful PCB layout.
+The Modulus-86 is one of the best semiconductor-based amplifier I have ever designed, both in terms of measured performance and in terms of sound quality.
+The performance level in the Modulus-86 is obtained by the Neurochrome Modulus error-correcting architecture, meticulous attention to detail during the circuit design process, and, equally important, careful PCB layout.
 The PCB layout is crucial at these performance levels.
 The PCB employs differential signal routing and carefully designed copper pours and planes to ensure optimal board performance.
 All critical connections on the PCB were modeled and optimized using simulation as well as lab experiments.
 The result is an amplifier that performs impeccably both at high power levels and, perhaps more importantly, at low power levels.

-The LM3886 provides the output power and is controlled by an LME49710 precision audio opamp.
-This topology results in a composite amplifier where the small signal performance is controlled almost entirely by the LME49710 precision audio amplifier.
-The composite amplifier will, thus, exhibit vanishingly low distortion, stellar power supply rejection, and have a sonic signature very close to that of an LME49710.
+The LM3886 provides the output power and is controlled by an LME49720 precision audio opamp.
+This topology results in a composite amplifier where the small signal performance is controlled almost entirely by the LME49720 precision audio amplifier.
+The composite amplifier will, thus, exhibit vanishingly low distortion, stellar power supply rejection, and have a sonic signature very close to that of an LME49720.

 The input to the composite amplifier is provided by a THAT1200 differential receiver.
 The differential input is ideally suited for differential connections, such as the XLR connections used in professional audio, but can also be configured to accept single-ended connections, such as the commonly available RCA connectors.
 Differential signaling provides many advantages, the most prominent advantage being the rejection of hum.
 This results in complete quiet during quiet passages of the music and results in a vast, wide, and open sound stage.